robert-rjm/Drinking-BlackJack/Rules.md

   - Dealer does not drink any penalty
   - Role of Dealer turns to next Player

-_**Play with Honor:**_ As Self, you are not allowed to intentionally sabotage your own hand to reduce the risk of triggering a Hard dealer switch.
+_**Play with Honor:**_ You are not allowed to intentionally sabotage your own hand to reduce the risk of triggering a Hard dealer switch.

 ---
 ## General Rule Modifications